 Here’s a head scratcher for you.
 The evaporator coils are covered in ice so why is my AC blowing warm air?
 Because the coils themselves are blocking the cold air from coming into the room.
 What actually flows in is the heat off the motor which is definitely not welcome on a hot summer day.

 You can, of course, turn it off and then back on again – the old joke – so that the coils have some time to thaw.
 However, if you find that didn’t work, please contact a professional!

 There should be no need to mention that if you spot wires coming out of the unit or wires that are damaged or frayed you should never touch them or try to fix them on your own.
 There is only one way to deal with this – call the AC company who can take care of this very delicate situation for you!

 In fact, why don’t you call us?
 SuperTech is ready to help you whether your problem is your AC blowing warm air or with anything else for that matter!
 Please call us today at (443) 402-3046 or contact us through our website to get an estimate or schedule service!
+Also, you can have a look at our Facebook page.
 We’re here for you!